Baqend/guide/src/index.md

 ## Including the SDK

-To install Baqend, just add our CDN-hosted script to the ´<head>´ section of your website.
+To install Baqend, just add our CDN-hosted script to the `<head>` section of your website.

 ```html
 <script src="http://www.baqend.com/js-sdk/latest/baqend.min.js"></script>